 "practicing."
 You'll be playing because you love it!

 Q: My child takes in-school orchestra classes.
 Should

-progress more rapidly on their instrument, and to perform to the
+interests and goals and progress more rapidly to perform to the

 Q: How can I help my child succeed in music?

-- Schedule regular daily practice times and provide a quiet place where your child
+- Schedule regular daily practice times in a quiet place.

-- Be nearby during practice times as often as possible and praise your child's
+- Be nearby during practise times as often as possible and

 - Expose your child to a variety of musical experiences.
 Listen to music together

 at home, attend concerts, music festivals, participate in community music events.

 Q: At what age should a child start lessons?

 Piano -- Children can begin at age 3 and up.
 They should recognize numbers one through five and